 Whether you are moving abroad, getting married in a different country or possibly taking care of an estate of a loved one that has passed, you will need to have your documents authenticated at Global Affairs and then legalized at the respective Embassy.
 The first thing you will need to do is order a “long form” certificate from Vital Statistics.
 Global Affairs will only stamp original certificates from Vital Statistics.
 They no longer accept notarized copies.
 If you are in a hurry you can even have Vital Statistics mail or courier us the document to save time.

 Orleans, Ontario K4A 3G3

-If you are conducting business overseas some countries require Certificates of Origin or Packing Lists, etc … to be authenticated by Global Affairs (Foreign Affairs) and then legalized at their respective Embassy.
+If you are conducting business overseas some countries require Certificates of Origin, Commercial Invoices or Packing Lists, etc … to be authenticated by Global Affairs and then legalized at their respective Embassy.
 Most Embassies require that your commercial documents be stamped by the Chamber of Commerce or Board of Trade first.
-If this is the case, then your documents will not have to be notarized as Global Affairs (Foreign Affairs) has their signature specimens on file.
-If your document is a Power of Attorney, it will have to be notarized before they will authenticate and legalize the document.
+Once that has been done then they need to be notarized by a lawyer/notary.

 Unfortunately, some documents need to be notarized.
 This can be done by any Canadian Notary or Lawyer.
 You can have this done before you mail it to us or we can have it done for you.
 The lawyer we use charges $35 for the first document and $10 for each additional document.